stijn-dejongh/lovecraft_public_domain/raw_converts/lf.md

 initiative we combed the countryside for information regarding the terrible Martense family, and discovered a man who possessed a marvellously illuminating ancestral diary.
-We also talked at length with such of the mountain mongrels as had not fled from the terror and confusion to remoter slopes, and arranged to precede our culminating task&mdash;the exhaustive and definitive examination of the mansion in the light of its detailed history&mdash;with an equally exhaustive and definitive examination of spots associated with the various tragedies of squatter legend.
+We also talked at length with such of the mountain mongrels as had not fled from the terror and confusion to remoter slopes, and arranged to precede our culminating task--the exhaustive and definitive examination of the mansion in the light of its detailed history--with an equally exhaustive and definitive examination of spots associated with the various tragedies of squatter legend.

   The results of this examination were not at first very enlightening, though our tabulation of them seemed to reveal a fairly significant trend; namely, that the number of reported horrors was by far the greatest in areas either comparatively near the avoided house or connected with it by stretches of the morbidly overnourished forest.
-There were, it is true, exceptions; indeed, the horror which had caught the world&rsquo;s ear had happened in a treeless space remote alike from the mansion and from any connecting woods.
+There were, it is true, exceptions; indeed, the horror which had caught the world's ear had happened in a treeless space remote alike from the mansion and from any connecting woods.

   As to the nature and appearance of the lurking fear, nothing could be gained